darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 : darktable supports a rich set of configuration parameters defined by the user in file `darktablerc`, located in the directory specified by `--configdir` or defaulted to `$HOME/.config/darktable/`.
 You may temporarily overwrite individual settings on the command line with this option -- these settings will not be stored in `darktablerc` on exit.

 `-t <num openmp threads>`
-: limit number of openmp threads to use in openmp parallel sections
+: limit number of openmp threads to use in openmp parallel sections.

+`--dump-pfm MODULE_A,MODULE_B`, `--dump-pipe MODULE_A,MODULE_B`, `--dumpdir DIR`
+: are provided for debugging darktables internal processing pipeline.
+For example, if called like `--dump-pfm demosaic` darktable will dump input and output of the demosaic module as pfm files.
+Per default the location of those files is defined by the operating system - some temporary folder reported in the log output - but you can also define it via the `--dumpdir` option.